Beef Barbacoa Tacos – Slow Cooker Recipe

 - It is an economical cut of beef

-- It is best braised or slow cooked until it is falling apart (this breaks down all of the connective tissue and muscle)
+- It is best braised or slow cooked until it is falling apart (slow cooking it breaks down all of the connective tissue and muscle)

 Make Ahead Tips for Slow Cooker Beef Barbacoa

-- Combine the beef broth, garlic, red onion, lime juice, cumin, oregano, chipotles, beef and salt in an airtight container and refrigerate for up to 5 days or freeze for up to 6 months.
+- Combine the beef broth, garlic, red onion, lime juice, cumin, oregano, minced chipotle peppers in adobo sauce, beef and salt in an airtight container and refrigerate for up to 5 days or freeze for up to 6 months.

-- If frozen, thaw in the refrigerator overnight before adding to the slow cooker.
+- If frozen, thaw in the refrigerator overnight before adding to the crockpot.

 - The salsa ingredients can also be made ahead and refrigerated or frozen.
 If frozen, the tomatoes will break down and become saucier, but will still taste great.